Aask42/IoB_DC28/src/LED scripting v2.md

 * yy - same as yy from command byte
 * xxxx - ID of the specified LED or variable

+In version 1 compiled code a physical value will be 3 bytes long with the specified value in the script multiplied by 1000, 2.55 in script will be a value of 2550.

 ### Move command
 The move command has an additional value along with time setting.
 The following structure follows the above parsed data for _move_ commands